ruben2020/kbd_backlight_ctrl/README.md

 The default countdown period is 60 seconds.

-This only works on Linux and has been tested on Arch Linux.
+This only works on Linux and has been tested on Arch Linux and Ubuntu Linux.

 For other Linux distributions, you may need to change the following:
 * The executable's binary install path of `/usr/local/bin` in Makefile and `kbd_backlight_ctrl.service`